Belal-Abdelrhman/Diabetes-DeepDive/README.md

 ### Classification: Methods to classify data points into categories such as disease presence or absence.
 ### Clustering: Unsupervised learning to find natural groupings within the data.

+## Results and Evaluation:
-## Evaluation of model performance using various metrics.
+Evaluation of model performance using various metrics.
 Analysis of results and insights to understand predictions and trends.